-There’s more information on the best VPNs for a Japanese IP address in our full article.
+Read on for more information and the best VPNs for a Japanese IP address.

 If you want to watch Japanese TV online, you might find that some websites aren’t geoblocked.
 However, the same can’t be said for all of Japan’s most popular TV channels.
 So, use a VPN to find and connect to a Japanese VPN server, and you’ll be browsing with a Japanese IP address.
 This means you’ll be able to access some of the most popular channels online, including:

-Check out the full article for an expanded list of TV channels that you can unblock with a Japanese IP address!
+Check out this guide on getting a Japanese IP for an expanded list of TV channels that you can unblock with a Japanese IP address!

 While it’s illegal to install a VPN on your device in neighboring China, Japan has not banned VPNs.
 In fact, Japanese internet is largely restriction-free.
 The most common blocks you’re likely to encounter are due to geographical broadcasting restrictions put in place by TV companies or streaming services.
 You can read up on the legality of VPNs in our article, “Are VPNs legal?”.